dkaslovsky/calendar-tasks/README.md

 Sun: Play with kids
 Wed: Garbage night
 Thu: Coffee with Amy
+Wed/Sat/Sun: Hiking
 ```
-Note that each line contains only one task and that days can be repeated.
+Note that each line contains only one task and that days can be repeated on multiple lines.
+Tasks occurring on multiple days are indicated by using the forward-slash separator between days: `<day-of-the-week1/day-of-the-week2>/...:<task>`.
+Days can be specified using their full name or three-letter abbreviation.

 </br>